ncl7/MiniProject1/GitCommands/GitRemote.md

 ### Remote Add

 There are a couple ways to retrieve a remote repository from its source location and add to your local directory.
 One way, **Git clone**.
 Git clone is different from [Fork](https://github.com/Shannon-NJIT/MiniProject1/blob/master/GitCommands/Fork.md), as it is an independent copy of a remote repository.
 This method allows a developer to work independently on their own copy without disturbing the master branch.
-A second way to add a repository is **Git remote add** < link to repository> url.
+A second way to add a repository is **Git remote add** < link to repository>.
 Both methods are helpful when collaborating within one repository.
 This is an advantage of using Git, version control.

 The below image, highlights by using remote add/git clone you are copying a remote repository into your local directory.